azzamallow/MimicJS/README.markdown

     	and.    jQuery().usingSelector('.it').neverHappens();
     });

-Mimic supports jQuery-1.2.6 currently and will support later versions soon :)
+MimicJS supports jQuery-1.2.6 currently and will support later versions soon :)

 Other features
 ==============